erykjj/linkture/README.md

 output format (optional):
   if provided, book names will be rewritten accordingly:

-  --full                output as full name - default (eg., "Genesis") --official            output as official abbreviation (eg., "Ge") --standard            output as standard abbreviation (eg., "Gen.")
+  --full                output as full name - default (e.g., "Genesis") --official            output as official abbreviation (e.g., "Ge") --standard            output as standard abbreviation (e.g., "Gen.")

 type of conversion:
   if not specified, references are simply rewritten according to chosen output format: